dmitryb-dev/waiter/README.md

 ## Profiles

-You can use predefined profiles from `waiter::profile" or create custom:
+You can use predefined profiles from `waiter_di::profile" or create custom:

 ```rust
 struct CustomProfile;